Opioids Don’t Discriminate

-Relaunching April 30 to May 3
+Exhibit relaunched from April 30 to May 3 is now complete.

 Max is smart and reliable.
 He loves reading, math, sports and his cat.
 He loves to draw and paint buildings and cityscapes, and works hard at school so he can apply for post-secondary scholarships to study architecture.

 Max has grown up in the same town with the same friends, but his parents are separating so he and his mom and brother are moving to a new city to be near his grandma.
 She just had hip surgery so she needs a lot of help so Max is trying to help out as best he can.
 Moving and his parents splitting has been really hard.
 And even though his dad travels a lot, Max misses him.

 Max doesn't want to make new friends.
 He had friends.
 He had a life.
 But his parents seem so much happier, and even Robbie likes his new school, so Max is trying not to complain too much.
 He just feels alone, and he is so uncomfortable at school.
 The people are different, the classes are different, and he only knows his family.
 Max feels anxious more and more every day, trying to fit in, keep his grades up, help out with grandma and Robbie… When he’s invited to a party, he’s hopeful he will finally make some new friends and feel like he belongs.